How Leverage Can Change Your Life

 I got this insight after reading the book ‘Abundance’ by Peter Diamandis and Steven Kotler.
 It’s a great read and really challenges you to stop thinking in a ‘linear’ way and start thinking ‘exponentially’ and embrace the power of networks.
 I highly recommend you get yourself a copy.

-I’m also focusing on this subject as I’m going to an event in September where Jay Abraham is presenting over 3 days.
+I’m also focusing on this subject as I’m going to an event where Jay Abraham is presenting over 3 days.
 His focus is going to be on ‘Leverage Marketing’.
 As I’ve been a big fan of Jay’s insights and teachings for a while, I wanted to see whether my own ideas are in line with his.

 I’ve no idea if it will be on the same topic, or even in the same ball park.
 It’s a pretty big ask of myself, but that’s how I’ll grow!

 Whether you’re just getting started in business, have been established for years or even looking to start something personal, then there are a few things you are going to need to do if you want to make progress quickly and power up the impact of your marketing.

 Leverage is just one way to go about this.
 Using leverage is a process of creating more value, abundance and return from resources freely available to everyone, in a totally unique way.

 The beauty of leverage is that once you start to use it, the effects and impact compounds meaning you’re able to improve things for not just yourself, for others as well.

 I love a quote.
 You may have noticed.
 After a quick search I found the below from Zig Ziglar that I think sums this up quite nicely: